Documentation

 • Router and delivery workers use bounded concurrency and sharded queues (Cloudflare Queues + internal).

 • Raw payloads: 30 days in R2.
 ClickHouse traces: 30 days TTL.
-Dead letters kept longer (1 year).
+Dead letters kept by a per-workspace setting (default 90 days, up to 1 year).

-• Dashboard and API give you live p95 ingest latency and per-route delivery metrics.
+• Dashboard and API give you per-route and per-destination delivery metrics, including p95 delivery latency.

 Reference